ionify/ionify/README.md

     }
 }

-/ This event ion can exist within another file /
+/ This ion event can exist within another file /
-/ {event: "it happened!"} <= /invokes an event /
+~ {event: "it happened!"} <= /invokes an event /
-;
 ```